hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/overview.rst

 * **Earn app rewards for all CN tokens**: is an additional milestone that improves the profitability of your integration by implementing the changes required so that your exchange earns app rewards on both withdrawals and deposits of all CN tokens.
+  ..
+REVIEW: Should that say "...withdrawals of all CN token standard tokens / assets?

   * :ref:`deposit-app-rewards`
   * :ref:`withdrawal-app-rewards`